-At the end of the day, talking about wins can help organisations get the endorsements and support they need to grow CBE in the future.
+At the end of the day, talking about wins can help organizations get the endorsements and support they need to grow CBE in the future.
 An executive summary can provide a high-level overview of what a project achieved, while an in-depth article can expand on the processes, successes, challenges and adaptations that went into implementing CBE.
-Documenting individual approaches can also help other organisations, giving them road maps to follow when they want to launch their own CBE programmes.
+Documenting individual approaches can also help other organizations, giving them road maps to follow when they want to launch their own CBE programs.

 Transform How and Why People Learn With CBE

 CBE is a growing global education trend, and for good reason.
-For schools, institutions and organisations, it’s about creating learning programmes that translate to practical, provable outcomes.
-For educators and instructors, it’s about being able to provide truly personalised instruction that supports each person along their learning journey.
+For schools, institutions and organizations, it’s about creating learning programs that translate to practical, provable outcomes.
+For educators and instructors, it’s about being able to provide truly personalized instruction that supports each person along their learning journey.
 And for learners, it’s about instilling confidence that they’ll be able to apply what they’re learning outside of the classroom and in their professional lives.